King Edward VII Memorial Hospital

 The King Edward VII Memorial Hospital in Stanley, Falkland Islands is the base for the Falkland Islands Government Health Service.

 Health services are funded by fish licence revenue and by income tax.
 They are entirely free at the point of delivery to Islands residents and to British residents under a reciprocal health agreement.
-In 2003 the provision of the service cost £950 per head of population per year, similar to the cost in the UK.
-Services are provided to about 3000 residents.
+In 2003, the provision of the service cost £950 per head of population per year, similar to the cost in the UK.
+Services are provided to about 3,000 residents.
 The military base provides its own health care, but makes use of the hospital facilities as necessary.

-This is the only hospital on the Islands.
+The King Edward VII Memorial Hospital is the only hospital on the Islands.
 All the islands' medical, dental and community health services are based there.
 There are 18 acute beds, one maternity bed, a single bedded isolation unit, a two bedded intensive care unit and seven long-stay nursing beds.
 In April 1984, a fire destroyed an earlier wooden construction of the hospital, killing seven patients and one nurse, Barbara Chick.
 She was later posthumously awarded a Queen's Commendation for Brave Conduct.

-The range of equipment and facilities is surprisingly comprehensive, as it has to be almost entirely self-sufficient and takes referrals from Tristan da Cunha, South Georgia, and Antarctica.
+The hospital must be entirely self-sufficient and takes referrals from Tristan da Cunha, South Georgia, and Antarctica.
 Before 1982 medical services on the islands were very basic, but there has been considerable investment since.
 Colorectal cancer was particularly common on the islands, linked to a very unusual gene mutation and a three-yearly colorectal screening programme was introduced in 1997.
-It reached 99% of the population and appears to have virtually eliminated colorectal carcinoma.